dan-divy/spruce/README.md

 * View your/others profile.
 * Follow a particular user and get notified for his/her activities.
 * Change your profile picture, bio, people who follow you etc.
-* Chat one-one or create a room/group.
 * Some extras (games)

 And a lot more to be added soon...

+## To Do's
+* Change the name (Issue #3)
+* Activity feature for user to see follow requests and his/her daily activity.
+* Sign in using FaceBook, Twitter and Google accounts.
+* Chat one-one or create a room/group.

 ## Requirements